qubole/sparklens/README.md

 help@qubole.com to get our attention.

 ### Reporting bugs or feature requests ###
-Please use the github issues for the spyspark project to report issues or raise feature requests.
+Please use the github issues for the Sparklens project to report issues or raise feature requests.
 If you can code, better raise a PR.